 - Colleges and Schools

 - Map and Locations

-This on-line, interactive workshop is designed to provide support for those negotiating such difficult waters.
-The format is designed to provide opportunities to share best practice ideas and strategies, as well as collegial interaction and support in a time when such opportunities have been significantly limited.
-As such, there will be an approximately 30-minute introduction, in which we will introduce frameworks for various breakout groups, which will comprise the majority of the program.
-In the breakout groups, participants will be able to engage in facilitated discussions on topics relevant to training in the current times.
+As was true last year, the format this year is designed to provide opportunities to share best practice ideas and strategies, as well as collegial interaction and support in a time when such opportunities have been significantly limited.
+As such, the program will include breakout group times where participants will be able to engage in facilitated discussions.
 Ideas and strategies from each of the groups will be shared with all participants.

-As a result of participating in this program, participants will:
+As a result of participating in this program, participants will be able to:

 1) Describe three (3) important impacts of non-specific stress relevant to professional functioning.

 2) Identify three (3) components of decision making related to virtual assessment.

 3) Discuss ethical decision-making process in context of uncertain or incomplete ethical guidelines.

 All registered participants will receive an email on November 18, 2021 with a Zoom link for the conference.

 Questions regarding the conference should be directed to Dr. Lilia Miramontes.